artrugh/javascript_basis/memory_life_cycle.md

    What is static data?

    Data which is **inmmutable**.
-In javascript primitive data type or primitive values, are inmmutable, they cannot be altered.
+In JavaScript primitive data type or primitive values, are inmmutable, they cannot be altered.

    \*It is important not to confuse a primitive itself, with a variable assigned a primitive value.
 The variable may be reassigned a new value, but the existing value can not be changed in the ways that objects, arrays, and functions can be altered.